-Our Met Team includes Jeremy Gilchrist, Chris Misenis, Todd Ferebee, Scott Craven, and Jillian Gilmartin, all of whom hold undergraduate or graduate degrees in meteorology.
-In addition to their interests in all types of hazardous threats, they are also involved in all-hazard situational awareness, emergency communications, atmospheric modeling, computer programming, research, storm verification, and videography of meteorological phenomena.
+All Met Team members hold undergraduate or graduate degrees in meteorology and are fully.
+In addition to monitoring all types of hazardous threats, the Met Team is FEMA ICS accredited for all-hazard situational awareness and emergency communications and active interests in atmospheric modeling, computer programming, research, storm verification, and videography of meteorological phenomena.

 www.earlyalert.com - Emergency Management & Business Continuity.
 Providing disaster and continuity of operations and consulting for governmental agencies and corporations.
 We offer unparalleled, hands-on experience in the field of public safety, contingency development, emergency management, disaster operations, business continuity, all hazard training and loss mitigation. www.earlyalert.com covers USA, Mexico, United Kingdom, Japan, Caribbean and South Korea : - Situational Awareness Disaster Planning - Hurricane Tracking.